Robot fast-food chefs: Hype or a sign of industry change?

 The restaurant has since closed.
 Its online reviews complain of high prices and traffic jams involving backed-up serving pots.

 Also stalled is a burger-flipping robot named Flippy that was put on leave from a Southern California restaurant just days after its March debut.
-Its maker, Miso Robotics, didn’t return a request for comment this week.
+Its maker, Miso Robotics, said the robot should be back in service later this month after some tweaks to speed up its performance.

 Spyce has generated enthusiasm among downtown Boston office workers, though technology experts in a city known for spawning robotics startups aren’t sure what to call it.